illinois/cs340-fa22-pixel-board-shared-middleware/README.md

 A summary of the environment variables is given below:

-* `MONGO_HOST` and `MONGO_PORT` specify the host and port, respectively, of the MongoDB instance.
+- `MONGO_HOST` and `MONGO_PORT` specify the host and port, respectively, of the MongoDB instance.
-* `TEMP_DIR` specifies the location of a temporary directory the middleware can create, write to, and read files from.
+- `TEMP_DIR` specifies the location of a temporary directory the middleware can create, write to, and read files from.
 This is used to store the files sent by the `/timelapse` route.
-* `INITIAL_WIDTH` and `INITIAL_HEIGHT` specify the initial dimensions of the pixel board.
+- `INITIAL_WIDTH` and `INITIAL_HEIGHT` specify the initial dimensions of the pixel board.
-* `INITIAL_PALETTE` specifies the initial palette used, as a comma separated list of hex color codes (*without* a precedeing `#`).
+- `INITIAL_PALETTE` specifies the initial palette used, as a comma separated list of hex color codes (_without_ a precedeing `#`).
   - For example, the following is the string corresponding to the initial 16 colors available in the 2022 version of Reddit's r/place: `ffffff,d4d7d9,898d90,000000,9c6926,ff99aa,b44ac0,811e9f,51e9f4,3690ea,2450a4,7eed56,00a368,ffd635,ffa800,ff4500`.
-* `PIXEL_RATE` specifies the number of milliseconds between pixel updates that are permitted for a specific PG.
+- `PIXEL_RATE` specifies the number of milliseconds between pixel updates that are permitted for a specific PG.
+- `CHANGE_PIXEL_RATE_TOKEN` specifies the secret token for updating pixel rate, should be private to administrator.

 ### Secrets